Wilderness Photography Club

 Lauren Tortorete is a corporate communications professional dedicated to helping companies and brands translate their work into compelling stories that help them grow their businesses.
 She is currently the vice president of Powell Communications, focusing on clients in the advertising, marketing, media, technology and entertainment industries.
 Before joining Powell, Lauren amassed 20 years of experience in the healthcare industry, advising clients in the pharmaceutical, biotech, medical device and healthcare provider categories.
 Lauren has lived in Jersey City since 2002 and has a son who attends public school in Jersey City.
 An avid skier, runner and hiker, she is excited to be a part of Team Wilderness to help young people build teamwork and leadership skills through outdoor adventures.
 Lauren graduated from Boston University, College of Communication with a bachelor’s degree in communication.

-Steve Cunningham has taught high school history in Jersey City public schools since 2006.
-Believing that city kids should have an opportunity to discover the wilderness, he founded and for four years was the advisor for an after-school outdoors club.
-Through that experience he realized there was a demand for a far more robust outdoor organization that would also allow youth from every Jersey City neighborhood to experience empowering outdoor adventures and character growth together.
+Steve Cunningham taught high school history in Jersey City for 15 years.
+Believing that city kids should have an opportunity to discover the wilderness, he founded an after-school outdoors club at his school.
+Through that experience he realized there was a demand for a robust outdoor organization that would allow youth from every Jersey City neighborhood to experience empowering outdoor adventures and character growth together.

 Steve is certified in Advance First Aid by the Emergency Care & Safety Institute, a certified Hiking Guide with the American Hiking Guides Association, and a licensed guide for hiking and camping with the New York Department of Environmental Conservation.

 America Outdoors Association member.